SkySavona/cpacc-practice-questions/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+The source code for this project is available on GitHub at [SkySavona/cpacc-practice-questions](https://github.com/SkySavona/cpacc-practice-questions).

+## ℹ️ Disclaimer

+This application is created by students for educational purposes only.
+We are not affiliated with the International Association of Accessibility Professionals (IAAP) or any certification body.
+The questions provided are based on publicly available study materials and are intended as a supplementary study resource.
+This is not an official CPACC preparation tool.

+## 📚 Source Material

+The quiz questions and content were adapted from:
+- Deque University CPACC study material
+- Web Accessibility "Deep Dive" course
+- IAAP WAS Certification Preparation 2.2

+These resources provided a foundation for creating educational content focused on accessibility concepts.

 ## 🔍 Question Accuracy